 James has triple-double, leads Lakers past Knicks in OT

+He's also one of the game's leading passers, and combining the two — possibly better than anyone ever — is what really makes him proud.

+"I didn't get to this point in my career by thinking about records or how many points I have, whatever the case might be," James said.
+"I just play the game the right way.
+I approach the game every night only trying to be a triple threat by scoring, rebounding, assisting, defending, and may the chips fall where they may."

-LeBron James moved within 89 points of breaking the NBA's career scoring record and climbed into fourth place on the assists list, finishing with a triple-double in his return to Madison Square Garden as the Los Angeles Lakers beat the New York Knicks 129-123 on Tuesday night.
+James moved within 89 points of breaking the career scoring record and climbed into fourth place on the assists list, finishing with his first triple-double of the season in his return to Madison Square Garden as the Los Angeles Lakers beat the New York Knicks 129-123 on Tuesday night.

 James had 28 points, 11 assists and 10 rebounds, with the points giving him 38,299 for his career.
 Kareem Abdul-Jabbar is the leader with 38,387.